Lund University

 Nature Reviews Rheumatology.

-Symptomatic early-stage OA of the knee urgently needs to be identified and defined, as efficient early-stage case diagnosis in primary care would enable health-care providers to proactively and substantially reduce the burden of disease through proper management.
-We review efforts to define patient populations with symptomatic early-stage knee OA on the basis of validated classification criteria.
+Osteoarthritis (OA) remains the most challenging arthritic disorder, with a high burden of disease and no available disease-modifying treatments.
+Symptomatic early-stage OA of the knee urgently needs to be identified and defined, as efficient early-stage case finding and diagnosis in primary care would enable health-care providers to proactively and substantially reduce the burden of disease through proper management including structured education, exercise and weight management (when needed) and addressing lifestyle-related risk factors for disease progression.
+Efforts to define patient populations with symptomatic early-stage knee OA on the basis of validated classification criteria are ongoing.
+Such criteria, as well as the identification of biomarkers of disease risk and/or progression, would enable well-designed clinical studies, and aid the discovery and validation of cellular and molecular targets for novel therapies.

 Post-covid medical complaints following infection with SARS-CoV-2 Omicron vs Delta variants